LuNeder/Samantha/README.md

 Samantha - or, for short, Sam - is the Super Account Manager

 ## But what is it?
 Sam can create and manage accounts, for any purpose you'd like.
-An internal blog, a social media website, a file server or whatever you can do with it!
+An internal blog, a social media website, a file server or whatever you want!

 ## Features include:
 - Fully customizeable: